Yash-Jain2006/SIH-Hackathon/README.md

-  # Sikkim Monastery Travel Website (Copy) (Copy) (Copy)
+  # Sikkim Monastery Travel Website

-  This is a code bundle for Sikkim Monastery Travel Website (Copy) (Copy) (Copy).
+  This is a code bundle for Sikkim Monastery Travel Website.
 The original project is available at https://www.figma.com/design/o8YdNLMA1e8d6OfGzAPhfN/Sikkim-Monastery-Travel-Website--Copy---Copy---Copy-.

   ## Running the code